-In \cite{arh3,wf}, it was shown that the Lindel$\ddot{o}f$ number of $X_{\aleph_0}$ of a compact space $X$ can be arbitrary large (for example, the Stone-$\check{C}$ech compactification $\beta(D)$ of a discrete space $D$).
+In \cite{arh3,wf}, it was shown that the Lindel$\ddot{o}$f number of $X_{\aleph_0}$ for a compact space $X$ can be arbitrary large (for example, the Stone-$\check{C}$ech compactification $\beta(D)$ of a discrete space $D$).
 Therefore, the tightness of $B_{\alpha}(X)$ for compact spaces $X$ is not bounded.
 E.G. Pytkeev proved the following remarkable result (Theorem 1.1. in \cite{py3}).

 \begin{theorem}(Pytkeev) Let $X$ be a Tychonoff space.
 Then

 $t(C_p(X))\leq t(B_{\alpha}(X))\leq exp(t(C_p(X))\cdot t(X))$.

 \end{theorem}